This blog may contain affiliate links. Read our disclosure policy for more info.

 This is really a special thing to witness and in my opinion, a highly underrated activity in New Zealand.
 The best time to see the birds is at sunset as the sun goes down over the water.
 If you need any more convincing then just check out the photo above!

-20. Rotorua Maori Experience
+19. Rotorua Maori Experience

-21. Explore a glow worm cave
+20. Explore a glow worm cave

-Glow worms are almost completely unique to New Zealand (aside from a few places in Australia.)
+Glow worms are almost completely unique to New Zealand (aside from a few places in Australia).
 These small worms hang from the ceilings of caves and light them up like stars in the night.

 The Waipu Caves is a free glow worm cave and it’s one of the best in New Zealand.
 It’s located 3 hours north of Auckland in the southern area of Northland.
 At this cave, you can simply enter at your own leisure and enjoy the stunning show these little guys put on.
 One great thing about this cave is you can sometimes have it to yourself and enjoy the peace and quiet!

-23. Camp at the Pouakai Hut
+22. Camp at the Pouakai Hut

 The Pouakai Hut is another DOC-run hut in the hills that surround Mt Taranaki.
-The views of Mount Taranaki from this spot are stunning and it’s also where the famous Mt Taranaki reflection is!
+The views of Mt Taranaki from this spot are stunning and it’s also where the famous Mt Taranaki reflection is!

 This is honestly the most underrated experience in New Zealand!
 Camping near the Pouakai Hut was one of my favorite things to do in New Zealand.

-24. Visit the Te Papa Museum
+23. Visit the Te Papa Museum

-25. Watch the sunset in Auckland from a Dormant Volcano
+24. Watch the sunset in Auckland from a Dormant Volcano

 Auckland is New Zealand’s largest city and for many, the place they start their New Zealand road trip or adventure.
-There are actually tons of things to do in Auckland but one of the most memorable for me was climbing one of the many dormant volcano craters around the city and watching the sunset.
+There are actually tons of things to do in Auckland but one of the most memorable for me was climbing one of the many dormant volcano craters around the city and watching the sunset!

 There are tons of